-All students are required to have a signed Saint Joseph School Enrollment Contract along with a re-enrollment fee and tuition deposit in order to reserve a space for the upcoming school year.
+All students are required to have a signed Saint Joseph School Enrollment Contract along with a re-enrollment fee and tuition deposit to reserve a space for the upcoming school year.
 Failure to complete the enrollment contract and submit the re-enrollment fee and tuition deposit by the stated deadline will delay class placements and may result in the space being awarded to another student.
-In the event that you do not choose to re-enroll your child for the upcoming school year, you must contact the Admissions Office to complete a student withdrawal form.
+If you do not choose to re-enroll your child for the upcoming school year, you must contact the Admissions Office to complete a student withdrawal form.